 Born and raised in Wichita Falls, he initially moved to the Metroplex to complete his undergraduate education from the University of Texas at Arlington.
 While there, he assisted in groundbreaking research in the embryology lab with Dr. Phillips.
 In addition he also worked part time at Southwestern Medical School in Dallas in the anatomy department assisting with research.

-Dr. Irvine enjoys Family Practice and his scope of practice includes work injuries, laceration repair, FAA physicals for pilots and reviewing drug screens for local businesses.
+Dr. Irvine enjoys Family Practice and his scope of practice includes family medicine, laceration repair, DOT physicals and FAA physicals for pilots.
 As he has been taught by Osteopathic principles, Dr. Irvine treats each patient as a whole person.
 He is open-minded toward the use of herbs, vitamins as an adjunct to medical treatment.
-His practice ranges from small children to the elderly.
 Dr. Irvine is a teacher by nature, he not only educates his patients, but he at times is a preceptor for medical students in their clinical training.

 Dr. James Irvine is married to Dr. Sharon Irvine and has three children.
-His oldest, LaPonna, is a family practice doctor in Fort Worth.
-His younger daughter, Moriah, began her medical career as an RN and graduated from the University of Texas in Arlington with a master of science in nursing.
-She is now a nurse practitioner and has joined the clinic.
-His son James is attending Baylor University with major in computer science.
-Dr. James Irvine has also been a member of Southcliff Baptist Church since 1997.
+His oldest, Dr. LaPonna Moore, is a family practice doctor in Fort Worth.
+His younger daughter, Moriah Kerr, is a nurse practitioner with Mansfield Medical Clinic.
+His son James is software engineer with American Airlines.

 Dr. Sharon Mansfield Irvine graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine in Fort Worth, TX in 1988.
 Having grown up in California, she went to San Diego for her postgraduate training and stayed for five years before returning to the Fort Worth area.
 She is Board Certified in Family Practice with an emphasis in women’s health and bio-identical hormones.